FrancoSwiss/DeepLearningforSearch/README.md

 In this paper, we will replace this traditional tokenization process with a neural network word embedding called Word2Vec (created by Tomas Mikolov at Google).

-By adding semantic similarity, we can improve search relevance by up to X%.
+By adding semantic similarity, we can improve search relevance.
 This can be particularly useful for document retrieval in highly specialized domains such as law or medicine